MicrosoftDocs/fabric-docs/docs/data-engineering/create-and-use-environment.md

 :::image type="content" source="media\environment-introduction\env-save-and-publish.png" alt-text="Screenshot showing where to select the save and Publish actions.":::

-You will also see a banner prompting this two button when there are pending changes in the the Libraries and Spark compute sections, they have the same functionalities with the ones in the ribbon.
+You will also see a banner prompting these two buttons when there are pending changes in the the Libraries and Spark compute sections, they have the same functionalities with the ones in the ribbon.

 - The unsaved changes are lost if you refresh or leave the browser open.
 Select the **Save** button to make sure your changes are recorded before leaving.
 Saving doesn't apply the configuration but caches them in the system.
 - Select **Publish** to apply the changes to Libraries and Spark compute.
 The **Pending changes** page will appear for final review before publishing.
 Next select **Publish all** to initiate configuration in the Fabric environment.
 This process may take some time, especially if library changes are involved.